nagi-desuuu/old-readme/readme.md

-I fork repositories for properity...
-Anyway, I play Priconne and Genshin.
+I play Priconne and Genshin, and I fork repos for archiving.